B.A. Geography and Minor in Women's Studies, Humboldt State University

 Ph.D.
 Geography, University of California, Berkeley

-I want students to come away from my classes as more thoughtful and engaged cultural critics.
+I want students to come away from my classes as more skillful and engaged cultural scholars.
 This means creating a learning environment that inspires intellectual excitement and commitment and welcomes thoughtful dissent.
-I think the best courses are those that encourage students to think critically about social and environmental processes and I favor activities and assignments that bring the classroom and greater social environment together in meaningful ways.
+I think the best assignments are those that invite critical reflection, and I favor inquiry-based activities and projects.

 BIS 293 - The Politics of Science

 BIS 355 - History of Science and Technology

 BIS 490 - Utopian Dreams and the Back to the Land Movement

 I am an interdisciplinary scholar working at the intersections of geography, anthropology, science and technology studies, and the environmental humanities.
 I am interested in what it means to reckon with an unevenly contaminated environment, and how managing exposure informs the very definitions of health and hazard in the United States.
 My research investigates the embodied politics of waste and wasting, with a specific attention to the co-production of science and social life.
 I analyze how frames like risk, reason, pollution, and protection recognize (and fail to recognize) environmental impact.
 And, in considering how such forms of recognition have come to be, I ask how they could be otherwise.
 This concern with how power circulates in and through situated histories of toxicity is central to my work.

 Cram, Shannon.
 Unmaking the Bomb: Environmental Cleanup and the Politics of Impossibility (forthcoming in Fall 2023 from University of California Press).

 Cram, Shannon.
 2020.
 "A Good Day to Die" River Teeth (Beautiful Things).